HusseinKasim/Chatbot/README.md

 ### REST API
   - `POST /api/process-prompt` -> sends the user's prompt to the backend and retrieves response
+  - `POST /api/register` -> registers user account
+  - `POST /api/login` -> authentificates user (TO BE ADDED)
 -----

 ## Features
 - Processes user prompts via Groq API
 - REST API for handling prompts
-- PostgreSQL DB for saving user chats (TO BE ADDED)
+- PostgreSQL DB for user login data and user chats (TO BE ADDED)
+- JWT Authentification (TO BE ADDED)
+- Password hashing
 - Docker containerization support
 -----